Citroën Ami Funky New EV: Price, Features, And More< Back to blog

-Designed to combat environmental concerns, and improve urban mobility, Citroën are gauging possible demand in the UK as it looks to expand its European rollout.
+Designed to combat environmental concerns, and improve urban mobility, Citroën is gauging possible demand in the UK as it looks to expand it’s European rollout.

 In France however, the Ami is prominent on car sharing platforms to encourage drivers to use the cars in and around the city – and not have to use, or even buy, their own emission producing vehicles.

 But how does it compare to the already available electric cars?
 Very differently is the answer, and we take you through exactly what makes the Citroën Ami so special.

 Ready to make the switch to electric?
 Start your journey today with Moneyshake leasing offers and find the right EV for you.